Twm757/discord-bot/README.md

 # discord-bot

-This is bot21, made by Twm.
+This is bot21, by Twm.
 Documentation to come.